cbg-ethz/QuasiFit/README.md

 QuasiFit is strongly intertwined with libraries and programs that heavily rely on features of UNIX-like systems, hence supporting Microsoft Windows is not a goal (in particular, building the GNU Scientific Library and using the GNU build system on Windows is a nightmare).

 ## Preparing
-To install the aforementioned dependencies, follow the guides here
+To install the aforementioned dependencies, follow the guides here.

 ### Linux
 Due to the large inherent heterogeneity of the Linux landscape, we will only detail the procedure of installing dependencies for Ubuntu 14.04 LTS here.
 The procedure should be very similiar for Debian.